-The facilities standards set forth the minimum requirements expected of a BSA-accredited facility.
-They apply to all BSA camp properties and all camps as specified in the specific standard.
-Facilities standards may be assessed at the initial camp assessment visit during the year and carried over for subsequent programs.
-All applicable standards must be met for accreditation.
+The facilities standards set forth the minimum requirements expected of a Saccredited facility.
+They apply to all Scouting America camp properties and the specific standard.
+Facilities standards may be assessed at the initial camp assessment visit do over for subsequent programs. uring the year and carried All applicable standards must be met for accreditation.